 ## Aims

 To illustrate how can we improve research questions and interpretations related to dementia research with longitudinal observational data applying causal inference theory and analytic tools, I will present the following work.
 In \@ref(chapter2) we begin by emulating a target trial of statin use and risk of dementia using longitudinal data from the Rotterdam study.
 In \@ref(chapter3) we aimed to conceptualize a target trial to assess the effect of hypothetical sustained interventions that keep systolic blood pressure under different thresholds and with combinations on quitting smoking over time, in the risk of stroke and dementia.
-This project is intended to be a bridge between RCTs and observational studies on this topic, by mimicking the SPRINT MIND trial treatment arms with observational data we aimed to identify a per-protocol effect, accounting for time-varying confounding feedback with application of the parametric g-formula.
+This project is intended to be a bridge between RCTs and observational studies on this topic, by mimicking the SPRINT MIND trial treatment arms with observational data we aimed to identify a per-protocol effect of a public health intervention, accounting for time-varying confounding feedback with application of the parametric g-formula.
 In \@ref(chapter4), we aim to define a clearer causal question underlying the association between cancer and dementia.
 In this project, we progressively build a directed acyclic graph to connect a causal question related to Pin1 expression to the observable data where only cancer diagnosis is measured.
 We discuss the assumptions and potential sources of bias related to unmeasured confounding, immortal time bias and competing events.
 We later exemplify these challenges and how they translate into the analytic decisions.
 In \@ref(chapter5) we aimed to translate the theoretical and technical definitions of competing events in causal inference to a language that is tailored to an applied audience, including a systematic review on the current practices and a case study of smoking cessation in dementia risk.
 To conclude this journey experience, I share in \@ref(chapter6) how the Covid19 pandemic has shaped my understanding of becoming an epidemiologist interested in methods development.
 Finally, in \@ref(chapter7) I will distill all the learning experiences from overcoming different methodological challenges, and discuss the unsolved challenges as future lines of research.

 ## Study setting